-- (1) This section applies where a matter has been referred to the Tribunal for determination under section 28(2), 30(6), 30A(4), 31(11), 35(3) or 39G. - If the Tribunal considers that the issues involved may be (2) resolved by conciliation - the Tribunal may endeavour to assist the parties to reach an agreement on those issues; and - for that purpose the Tribunal may (b) - arrange conferences of the parties or their representatives presided over by the Tribunal; - (ii) arrange for the parties or their representatives to confer among themselves at a conference at which the Tribunal is not present; and - (iii) otherwise encourage the parties to exchange or divulge attitudes or information that in the opinion of the Tribunal would assist in the resolution of the issues. - The Tribunal may give any direction or make any order or (3) declaration that the Tribunal thinks expedient for the purposes of this section, and any such direction, order or declaration is enforceable as if it were given or made under section 32 of the Industrial Relations Act 1979.
+- (1) This section applies where a matter has been referred to the Tribunal for determination under section 28(2), 30(6), 30A(4), 31(11), 35(3) or 39G. - (2) If the Tribunal considers that the issues involved may be resolved by conciliation - the Tribunal may endeavour to assist the parties to reach (a) an agreement on those issues; and - (b) for that purpose the Tribunal may - arrange conferences of the parties or their representatives presided over by the Tribunal; - (ii) arrange for the parties or their representatives to confer among themselves at a conference at which the Tribunal is not present; and - (iii) otherwise encourage the parties to exchange or divulge attitudes or information that in the opinion of the Tribunal would assist in the resolution of the issues.